avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Ramamurthy et al 2019: https://pubmed.ncbi.nlm.nih.gov/31396501/

-Of the non-epidemic *V. cholerae* lineages, the two lineages that have caused the most cases of diarrhoeal illness since 2000 are thought to be lineages 'L3b' and 'L9' (`Hao et al 2023`_).
+Of the non-epidemic *V. cholerae* lineages, the two lineages that have caused the most cases of diarrhoeal illness since 2000 are thought to be lineages 'L3b' and 'L9' (Figure 6; `Hao et al 2023`_).
 For example, these two non-epidemic lineages have caused several hundred cases of diarrhoeal illness in Hangzhou, China between 2001 and 2018 (`Hao et al 2023`_; Figure 9).
 Lineage L3b has also been linked to relatively small outbreaks of diarrhoeal illness in South Africa (`Smith et al 2021`_).